 The first time to complete an entire workout on an elliptical machine you should keep things simple.
 There are some preprogrammed workouts and the ability to change the incline and resistance for the pedals.
 Both of these changes will engage your leg muscles more.
 You may not be ready for this.

-Instead, focus on speed and getting in your cardio and good form.
-Your first workout should be between 20-40 minutes with the bulk of the time being at a speed that makes it difficult to talk but not impossible.
+Instead, focus on speed and getting in your cardio and proper form.
+Your first workout should be between 20-40 minutes with the bulk of the time being at a rate that makes it difficult to talk but not impossible.

 Your weight should be mostly on your heels, not on your toes which can be difficult because we are inclined to run toes first.
 On an elliptical, this can cut off circulation to our toes and putting your weight on your feet will make your legs and core work harder.

 During your workout, you need to make sure not to hunch over into the handrails.
-Your posture should be straight for the entire workout.
-This is easily done if you lean back slightly to curb your inclination to lean into the handlebars.
+Your posture should be straight for the entire exercise.
+This is quickly done if you lean back slightly to curb your inclination to lean into the handlebars.

 Check your form and how to use the elliptical on this video below: